Use a heat map in Excel to create quick data visualizations! Today’s guide will be about how to build maps using conditional formatting.

 You have a data table that contains various data points (values) about the performance of five products by year.
-Use the heat map method to show the highs and lows (not but not least peaks) with a few clicks.
+Use the heat map method to show the highs and lows (not least peaks) with a few clicks.

 Build Conditionally Formatted Heat Maps

 Please, take a look at this example below!

 We want to get information about the sales performance by products and year.
 But, unfortunately, time is money, so we need to take a quick overview throughout the periods.

 If you want to find the best-performing product in 2020, it’s easy to find the solution.
 But what if you have hundreds of different products?
 It looks like manual work can be a time-consuming project.